Summer Smooth | Waxing 411

 Ladies (and gents) summer season is closely approaching.
 This means it’s time to hit the pool, beach, backyard BBQ in shorts, skirts and swimsuits.
 This is normally the time of year when we all freak out because let’s be honest shaving, waxing, etc during the cold winter months is just not a priority (at least in my world).
-So I am introducing the Summer Smooth series talking about just that shaving, waxing, and other forms of hair removal.
+So I am introducing the Summer Smooth series talking about just that shaving, body waxing, and other forms of hair removal.
 Now if you want to let your hair grow free and wild more power to you, but for those of us that like to be hair free this is for you.
 The misconception is that only females will go for a wax.
 This isn’t true, many males will go too.
 In fact, male waxing San Diego has been on a constant rise in the recent years as it’s becoming more and more common for males to get waxed.

 To kick things off, I spoke with Melanie Gilliland, European Wax Center’s Chief Wax Expert and Educator to get the 411 on waxing that really all us girls and guys should know.